ODIN-fire/odin-rs/odin_build/doc/odin_build.md

 - `ODIN_BIN_SUFFIX` - optional suffix for binary name (can be used to differentiate multiple concurrent `ODIN_BIN_NAME`/`CARGO_BIN_NAME` processes)
 - `ODIN_RELOAD_ASSETS` - if set asset lookup is not cached (useful for debugging javascript modules)
+- `ODIN_KEEP_AWAKE` - prevent machine from going to sleep while application is running (value is comma separated list of "display","idle","sleep")
+- `ODIN_TRACE`- enable tracing of application at runtime

 Note that if you use `ODIN_ROOT` to run applications outside of a workspace-dir (i.e. outside of a clones repository directory) you have to make sure your application does not rely on a config or asset that is normally kept in the repository - all configs and assets